“Knowing your numbers is an important part of keeping

 In Know Your Numbers the American Heart Association (AHA) elaborate on:

-“People with prediabetes and Type 2 diabetes are more likely to have high blood cholesterol, high blood pressure, and high blood sugar.
+“People with prediabetes and Type 2 diabetes are more likely to have high blood cholesterol, high blood pressure and high blood sugar.
 They are also likely to be overweight or obese.
-All of these factors increase the risk of developing cardiovascular disease and other serious health complications”.4
+All these factors increase the risk of developing cardiovascular disease and other serious health problems”.4

 Protect Your Heart